For FedEx Ground contractors

 22-route P&D contractor

-I used to spend two hours every Thursday reconciling the settlement manually.
+I used to spend two hours every Thursday checking the settlement manually.
 Now I upload the PDF, get the brief in under a minute, and I'm done.
-The variance flags are specific enough to act on.
+The findings are specific enough to act on.

 Design partner feedback · weekly settlement review